OpenType/opentype-layout/proposals/complex_contextual.md

 of the string thus far matched.
 Thus index 1 is after index 2 in the glyph string.
 If mark skipping is enabled, for example, it may be possible for there to be many glyphs between index 2 and index 1.

-If the `permuteLength` of a ChainNode being actioned is non-zero then the input glyph string, starting with the backup length index is replaced by a permutation of the input string.
-The `permute` string lists a sequence of indices which are used to replace the string up to the `permuteReplace` index.
-An index in the `permute` string may actually reference more than one glyph if mark skipping is turned on, for example.
-The same index may occur multiple times in the permute string.
-If the `permuteLength` is such that it consumes the final index (index of 0) then the "current position" of 0 is moved to be the end of the permuted string as output.
+If `action_chain` is non-zero, then the engine looks through the ChainNodes that went to make up this match to find any that have a non-zero `ChainAction` offset at the `action_chain` index.
+If one does, then it is processed at the position that ChainNode matched.
+Its `advance` is ignored.

-The permuted string is then used as input to the substlookuprecord processing.
-If an index of 0 is replaced with a longer string, the "current position" is advanced to be after the generated string that replaces the final index.
+The matched string is used as input to the substlookuprecord processing.

+> Need to describe what happens when a lookup changes the length of the processed string.

 After all processing, further processing of the string occurs with the string index after that referenced by `advance`.
+The engine starts a new match at this point.

 ## Discussion